Luisito3107/Gunther/README.md

 		 - Take note of the Mongo URI.
 Rember to replace `<password>` with the one you chose for the Database User.

 ## Setup the config.json file
-Find the `config.json.example` file and fill it with all the required information.
+Find the `config.json.example` file and fill it with all the required information, then rename it to `config.json`.

     {
       "TOKEN": "Your Discord Bot Token",